How I healed my Anxiety WITHOUT Drugs! 10 ways to How to heal Anxiety spiritually

 7. I cut out secular/negative music

-I used to be one of those people who believed that you could listen to secular music all the time and feel the best that you can be.
+I used to be one of those people who believed that you could always listen to secular music and feel the best you could be.
 But instead, I found myself modeling the behaviors in this music.
-The songs I would hear would discuss drinking and smoking and taking drugs, and I found that the more I listened to them, the more I became inclined to believe that the lifestyle these artists were preaching about was normal.
+The songs I would hear would discuss drinking, smoking, and taking drugs, and I found that the more I listened to them, the more I became inclined to believe that the lifestyle these artists were preaching about was normal.
 I did not realize it then, but I was hurting myself.

 When I made this small change, something crazy began to happen.
-Whenever I would get sad or depressed, or stressed, I would start to sing some of the songs from the JOY FM radio station.
+Whenever I got sad, depressed, or stressed, I would sing some of the songs from the JOY FM radio station.
 These songs were about uplifting things like how God holds us in the storm and how Brighter Days are coming.

 Day by day, my anxiety began to melt away like the clouds after a rainstorm.
 Now, whenever I am going through a crisis, I know I can turn on the JOY FM radio station and find a little piece of joy and comfort.

 I encourage you to find your happy music.
 Maybe you don't feel convicted when you listen to secular music.
 That is okay.
 Look for music that makes you feel uplifted and joyful, and watch how your mental health begins to change.
 A note here, I used to be a big Billie Eilish fan.
 However, whenever I listened to her music, I would notice that it would put me in a down mood, so I stopped listening to it.
 Be careful of artists who sing sad songs because they can affect your mood without realizing it.